How to access OpenVPN client LAN side from Server¶

 1. Add route rule on server¶

-Log in to the web admin panel of your OpenVPN server, go to VPN -> VPN Dashboard -> VPN server.
+Log in to the web admin panel of your OpenVPN server, and go to VPN -> VPN Dashboard -> VPN Server.

 Click on the route icon on the right to enter the route rule.

-Click Add Route Rule in the upper right corner, and input the subnet you want to access.
+In the pop-up window, click on Add Route Rule button on the right side, and input the subnet you want to access.

 For example, the LAN subnet of the OpenVPN client GL-MT2500 is 192.168.48.0/24, so the Target Address is 192.168.48.0/24.